 Of course, I fell in love with gelato right then and there—and the rest is history.
 Seven years later, I’ve churned countless batches of gelato at home, written extensively about gelato making, and even filmed a video class about it.
 When I make gelato at home I like to alternate between family favorites and new flavors, but making blueberry gelato has become an annual late-summer tradition.
 I’ve made a habit of always using wild blueberries, which are available this time of year, because their concentrated color and flavor translates wonderfully in gelato.

-Important Tip: You should plan on start the blueberry gelato-making process a day in advance.
+As with all gelato flavors, you should start the blueberry gelato-making process a day in advance.
 Both the blueberry puree and the gelato base need to be refrigerated to cool completely before being combined and churned together.
 Gelato custard must be very cold before churning: this will produce the smoothest, silkiest texture.

 Tell me how you liked it!
 Leave a comment or take a picture and tag it with @foodnouveau on Instagram.